Aman2809/SmartFinanceTracker/README.md

 ---

-# SmartFinancialAdvisor
+# SmartFinanceTracker

 ## Overview

-SmartFinancialAdvisor is a comprehensive web application designed to help users manage their finances effectively.
+SmartFinanceTracker is a comprehensive web application designed to help users manage their finances effectively.
 The application offers features like income and expense tracking, financial goal setting, and transaction management.
 The project utilizes a combination of modern technologies, including Spring Boot for the backend and React for the frontend, along with AI and ML functionalities to enhance financial insights and decision-making.

 ## Features